Updated September 6th, 2020

 What is Cannabis?

-Cannabis is a plant grown with the intent of producing budding flowers typically highly saturated with THC (up to 30%), a chemical compound accredited with a euphoric or otherwise sedating effect.
+Cannabis is a plant grown with the intent of producing budding flowers typically highly saturated with THC (up to 30%), a chemical compound accredited with a euphoric or otherwise soothing effect.
 Researchers have uncovered extensive evidence of cannabis use dating back more than 5 centuries in what is now Romania.
 Additional findings suggest its use as a medicine as early as 2,737 BCE.

 President Nixon declared a “War on Drugs” by signing the Controlled Substances Act of 1970, effectively outlawing and strictly regulating all forms of Cannabaceae in addition to many other substances.
 Despite its categorization as a Schedule I controlled substance for nearly 50 years, a total of 33 different state governments (including Washington D.C.) have passed legislation that legalizes cannabis for medicinal use.
-Patients in these states can obtain a prescription for medical marijuana with a recommendation from a healthcare professional.
+Individuals in these states can obtain a prescription for wellness marijuana with a recommendation from a healthcare professional.

 What is Hemp?